hpcloud-mon/monasca-hugo/content/root/about.md

 ##### Licensing

-All code has been developed under an Apache 2.0 license and has no restrictions on distribution or deployment.
+Monasca has been developed under an [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) and has no restrictions on distribution or deployment.

 ##### Acknowledgments